It was replaced by the TCL P607

 The TCL UP130 doesn't support 3D.

-Motion handling is slightly better than average.
+Motion handling is bellow average.
 Fast moving objects appear slightly more clear than average.
 The TV lacks any motion interpolation features, so those who like the soap opera effect may be disappointed.

 Motion performance of the UP130 is slightly better than average, and only a short trail can be seen following the logo.
 The backlight uses PWM to dim, with a 200Hz flicker.
 This is not a multiple of the 60Hz refresh rate, and results in fast moving objects appearing shaky.